 Exploring sustainability models for Aboriginal and Torres Strait Islander research in diabetes and cardiovascular disease

-In early December, Dr Michelle Allen, Senior Research Fellow – Implementation Science and Megan Campbell, Operations Director at the Australian Centre for Health Services Innovation (AusHSI), travelled to Melbourne to represent the Centre at the MTPConnect Accelerator Showcase.
+In December 2025, Dr Michelle Allen, Senior Research Fellow – Implementation Science and Megan Campbell, Operations Director at the Australian Centre for Health Services Innovation (AusHSI), travelled to Melbourne to represent the Centre at the MTPConnect Accelerator Showcase.
 MTPConnect is one of Australia’s Industry Growth Centres, first established by the Federal Government in 2015 to support the development of cutting-edge medical technology, biotechnology, pharmaceuticals and healthcare innovations.

-Since 2021, AusHSI has been a partner of MTPConnect’s Targeted Translation Research Accelerator (TTRA) Program, supporting implementation of projects to improve the prevention, management and treatment of diabetes and cardiovascular disease (D&CVD) in Australia.
-The program funded 3 rounds of projects, 22 in total, with Round 3 having a dedicated focus on models of care to benefit the health and wellbeing of Aboriginal and Torres Strait Islander people living with D&CVD.
+AusHSI has been a partner of MTPConnect’s TTRA Program since 2021, supporting implementation of projects to improve the prevention, management and treatment of diabetes and cardiovascular disease (D&CVD) in Australia.
+The program has funded 3 rounds of projects, 22 in total, with Round 3 having a dedicated focus on models of care to benefit the health and wellbeing of Aboriginal and Torres Strait Islander people living with D&CVD.

-Preceding the Accelerator Showcase, on Monday 1 December, MTPConnect, Lowitja Institute and AusHSI co-hosted a Forum: Exploring sustainability models for Aboriginal and Torres Strait Islander research in diabetes and cardiovascular disease.
-Bringing together health researchers, Community and partner organisations from the Round 3 TTRA-funded projects nearing completion, together with government, philanthropic and other funders, this forum was an opportunity to share the strengths and support the sustainability of Aboriginal and Torres Strait Islander research in diabetes and cardiovascular disease.
+Held at the Koorie Heritage Trust, this event brought together health researchers, Community and partner organisations from the Round 3 TTRA-funded projects nearing completion, together with government, philanthropic and other funders.
+The forum was a unique opportunity to bring together people working on the ground in Aboriginal and Torres Strait Islander health research, alongside those responsible for funding and enabling that work, to share the strengths and support the sustainability of Aboriginal and Torres Strait Islander research in diabetes and cardiovascular disease.

 All of these projects have embedded Aboriginal and Torres Strait Islander leadership, Community empowerment, and First Nations ways of knowing, being and doing, demonstrating the powerful outcomes that can be achieved when research is place-based and Community-led.
 The projects have been closely supported and mentored by TTRA Partners, the Lowitja Institute and AusHSI, experts in First Nations research and implementation science, respectively.